Symptoms of anxiety could include an increased heart rate and chills. Interoceptive exposure may help you manage these.

 Learning to identify and manage the physical responses of anxiety can help you with other symptoms, too.
 Interoceptive exposure therapy might be a way to do this.

-Interoceptive exposure helps you identify and then recreate the physical sensations associated with anxiety.
+Interoceptive exposure is a type of exposure therapy that helps you identify and then recreate the physical sensations associated with anxiety.
 The purpose is to decrease the fear you may feel about these sensations.

 For example, if you experience an increased heart rate when anxious, you may often associate a rapid heartbeat with an anxiety attack.
 But there are other reasons why your heart might beat faster that aren’t associated with anxiety.